pumpneticprojects-collab/pumpnetic-public/community/CODE_OF_CONDUCT.md

 This Code of Conduct applies across all Pumpnetic spaces, including:

 - This GitHub organization and all its repositories
-- Official community channels (Discord, Telegram, etc.)
+- Official community channels (X, Telegram, etc.)
 - Social media interactions under the Pumpnetic brand
 - Any public or private communication conducted on behalf of Pumpnetic